Thank you for applying! You can complete either the Susquehanna First-Year Application or the Common Application—the choice is up to you!

 Choosing Early Decision is a serious commitment and if you are admitted ED, we consider this your firm committment to enroll at Susquehanna.
 We realize that you will most likely be applying to multiple schools as back-ups, but once you are admitted we expect that you will withdraw all of your applications to other schools.

 The application materials required for Early Decision are the same as Early Action and Regular Decision.
 Please indicate "Early Decision" in the check box provided on the application.

 Most applicants choose to submit scores from the SAT or ACT exams, or both!
-But, some students don't feel that their scores accurately reflect their academic performance or potential for success.
+But, you may not feel that your scores accurately reflect your academic performance or potential for success.

-Because we use a holistic review process, we offer you the opportunity to apply without submitting your scores.
-If you apply test score optional we will place greater emphasis on your high school transcript, your application essay and teacher/counselor recommendations.
+Because we use a holistic review process, you may choose to apply without submitting your scores.
+You indicate this preference on your Susquehanna Success Application or the Common Application by checking a box that says you are applying test score optional.
+If you choose not to submit your test scores, we will place even greater emphasis on your high school courses and grades, your application essay and your recommendations.